gasb150/Hummingbird_Bot/README.md

  ![screenshot](./src/imgs/ScreenshotStop.png)

 ## :mag_right: Test it
-> If you want to tast the unit code, type on terminal
+> If you want to test the unit code, type on terminal
  ```
  rspec
  ```